-Some of the symptoms of possible spray damage include spots on or at the leaf tip, or leaf margins that are pitted.
-Leaves may be distorted with curling, crinkling, or cupping of leaves.
-Often, the symptoms will occur on leaves of the same age.
-Plants may be stunted when there is an overdose of a plant growth regulator or abnormal growth can occur.
+Some of the symptoms of possible spray damage include:

+- Spots on or at the leaf tip. - Leaf margins that are pitted. - Distorted leaves showing curling, crinkling, or cupping. - Symptoms may occur on leaves of the same age. - Plants may be stunted when there is an overdose of a plant growth regulator or abnormal growth can occur.

-Figure 1: Spray Damage (note pitting) on older begonia leaves (on left)) and new growth improves with no progression of symptoms (on right).
+Figure 1: Spray damage (note pitting) on older begonia leaves (on left)) and new growth improves with no progression of symptoms (on right).
 Photos by L. Pundt